javayhu/Ganks-for-andoirdweekly.net/README.md

 Many famous open source libraries are used in this project, such as `crawler4j`, `fastjson`,`jsoup`,`velocity`,`spark`, etc.

-Two tools are much more important, one is [dragnet](https://github.com/seomoz/dragnet), it's a Python library used to extract the content of a web page.
+Two tools are much more important, one is [dragnet](https://github.com/seomoz/dragnet), which is a Python library used to extract the content of a web page.
 The other is [sessiondb](https://github.com/ctriposs/sessdb), which is a Big, Fast, Persistent Key/Value Store based on a variant of LSM, you can find more about it [here](http://ctriposs.github.io/sessdb/).

 ## License